fritzone/thymian/src/server/recipes/green_peas/gb/intro.md

-There is more to green peas than mased peas.
+There is so much more to green peas than mashed peas.
 For example, you can make a very delicious side that goes well with meatballs, sausage and bacon or fried eggs.